omise/omise-ruby/README.md

 ## Installation

-Add the following to your `Gemfile` to install via rubygems:
+Add the following to your `Gemfile` to install via RubyGems:

 ```ruby
 gem 'omise'
 ```

-Or use the cutting-edge version by installing via github:
+Or use the cutting-edge version by installing via GitHub:

 ```ruby
 gem 'omise', github: 'omise/omise-ruby'